Updated: Fall 2020

-For eight consecutive years, the First Degree College Scholarship Program has funded two $2,500 scholarships for eligible Kentucky high school seniors to attend any two- or four-year accredited college or university.
+For nine consecutive years, the First Degree Scholarship program has funded at least two $2,500 scholarships for eligible Kentucky high school seniors to attend any two- or four-year accredited college or university.
+KSBA was able to award four scholarships in 2020, doubling the number of students to receive support, because of record participation in recent fundraising initiatives.
 The scholarship funds are raised by the KSBA Educational Foundation, Inc., and are made possible by the generous contributions of community partners and donors like you.
-Sponsors of the 2019 First Degree College Scholarships included American Fidelity and Houchens Insurance Group.
+Sponsors of the 2020 First Degree College Scholarships included American Fidelity and Houchens Insurance Group.

-One scholarship each will be awarded to a male and a female student.
+One scholarship each will be awarded to two male and two female students.
 These nonrenewable scholarships will be paid directly to the institution of higher education upon the recipients’ official admission acceptances.
 Eligible students are those who would be the first members of their immediate families (parents, guardians, siblings) to receive a degree from an institution of higher education.
 Eligibility must be affirmed and signed by the high school guidance counselor and the school district's board chairperson and superintendent.
 Please review the enclosed eligibility and timetable requirements.

 If you have any questions, please contact Beth Pritchett or Kerri Schelling.